Today we will discuss FMEA – Failure Mode and Effect Analysis.

-For each potential error or defect, experts will assign a value from one to ten, where one is extremely unlikely and ten is extremely likely.
-After the brainstorming session ends, you will compile the list of problems, causes, and their ratings.
+Experts will assign a value from one to ten for each potential error or defect, where one is extremely unlikely, and ten is extremely likely.
+After the brainstorming session ends, you will compile the problems, causes, and ratings.
 Afterward, you will enter this information into a table.

 Finally, you multiply the severity, occurrence, and detection of each defect to generate an RPN.
 This stands for Risk Probability Number and provides an overall risk impact score for each defect.
 In our example table, the RPN for the failure is 81.

 You will decide the thresholds of each risk level after generating the RPN for all possible defects and failures.
 The threshold can be high, medium, or low.
 Using the RPN number, you will decide if a defect cause is high, medium, or low-level priority.